microsoft/TypeScript-Handbook/pages/Namespaces.md

 });
 ```

-Once there are multiple files involved, we"ll need to make sure all of the compiled code gets loaded.
+Once there are multiple files involved, we'll need to make sure all of the compiled code gets loaded.
 There are two ways of doing this.

 First, we can use concatenated output using the `--outFile` flag to compile all of the input files into a single JavaScript output file: